 Antonio Callari - Rethinking Marxism, Routledge, part of the Taylor \& Francis

-Group, Volume 20, Issue 4, Number 4, p.700 (2008)
+Group, Volume 20, Issue 4, Number 4, p.700

-possibilities.
-The essay links this new form of imperialism to the rise of a novel global crusade for bourgeois class democracy and argues that the resistance to
+Abstract: Links the new form of imperialism to the rise of a novel global crusade for bourgeois class democracy and argues that the resistance to

 idea of democracy.

 Evaluating the Leninist Theory of Imperialism - Willoughby, John -

 Science and Society; 59(3), Fall 1995, pages 320-38.

-theory's emphasis on the evolving forms of capital
+The Leninist theory of imperialism and its emphasis on the evolving forms of capital

 Lenin, Imperialism, and the Stages of Capitalist Development